 Limitations

 This study had many unique features, yet it was notable that our study duration, which occurred within 4 - 6 months to suit the participants, was shorter than previous longitudinal studies (Eriks-Hoogland et al., 2014; Mulroy et al., 2015).
 That said, while it is unclear whether the biomechanical changes in this study were temporary or long-term, having observed biomechanical adaptations in this short timespan was promising.
 The varied duration between visits was decided due to the practicalities of participants visiting the laboratory.
 Additionally, it should be noted that sample size was smaller than that of previous longitudinal studies of wheelchair users.
 Grouping participants according to change in PC-WUSPI scores was carefully considered.
 Since the focus of the study was primarily on wheelchair users with increased shoulder pain the two individuals with reduced shoulder pain were included in the no change in shoulder pain group.
 The experimental design used a prescribed speed that participants maintained on an ergometer that reflected daily propulsion (Cowan et al., 2008).
 Future work could use self-selected speeds and assess over-ground propulsion.
-As an was not used in this study it was not possible to quantify alterations to either the push-rim force vector or joint kinetics of the shoulder.
-As these biomechanical parameters have been linked to both shoulder pathology and pain (Walford et al., 2019) authors should consider utilising in future longitudinal investigations.
+As an instrumented wheel was not used in this study it was not possible to quantify alterations to either the push-rim force vector or joint kinetics of the shoulder.
+As these biomechanical parameters have been linked to both shoulder pathology and pain (Walford et al., 2019) authors should consider utilising instrumented wheels in future longitudinal investigations.

 Conclusions